Turkish for Beginners II

 There is no set course text book.
 Materials are used in form of handouts.

-This course is for students who have some knowledge of Turkish, which may include having completed Turkish I and II, who wish to further improve their language skills.
+This course is for students who have some knowledge of Turkish, which may include having completed Turkish for beginners I, who wish to further improve their language skills.

 The emphasis of the course is on participation and students are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.